ePages-de/epages-docs/apps/data-types.md

 ## additionalData

-This object is representing the attribute structure for PayPal PLUS.
+This object represents the attribute structure for PayPal PLUS.
 The structure for other external payments might differ.

 | Attribute | Type | Description |
 | - | - |  - |